-Lea arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 5 Minimise the risk of 5.1 Protect the work and its surrounding area from damage. damage to the work and 5.2 Minimise damage and maintain a clean work space. surrounding area when utilising provision of fall 5.3 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions. protection systems and/or equipment 5.4 Dispose of waste in accordance with legislation. and/or equipment 5.5 State why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 Complete the work 6.1 Demonstrate completion of the work within the allocated time. within the allocated time when utilising provision of fall 6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: protection systems types of progress charts, timetables and estimated times and/or equipment organisational procedures for reporting circumstances which will affect the work programme.
+Learning outcomes Asses sment criteria Evidence type Portfolio reference Date 5 Minimise the risk of 5.1 Protect the work and its surrounding area from damage. damage to the work and 5.2 Minimise damage and maintain a clean work space. surrounding area when utilising provision of fall 5.3 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions. protection systems and/or equipment 5.4 Dispose of waste in accordance with legislation.
+5.5 State why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
+6 Complete the work 6.1 Demonstrate completion of the work within the allocated time. within the allocated time when utilising provision of fall protection systems and/or equipment 6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.

-Lea nrning outcomes Asses ssment criteria Evidence type Portfolio reference Date

-7 Comply with the given contract information to utilise provision of 7.1 Demonstrate the following work skills when utilising provision of fall protection systems and/or equipment: wearing, attaching, setting out, positioning, securing, checking and removing.

-fall protection systems to the required specification and/or 7.2 Employ and utilise fall protection systems and/or equipment to given working instructions, using recognised anchor points for two of the following:
+Lea Learning outcomes Ass sment criteria Evidence type Portfolio reference Date 7 Comply with the given contract information to utilise provision of 7.1 Demonstrate the following work skills when utilising provision of fall protection systems and/or equipment: wearing, attaching, setting out, positioning, securing, checking and removing. fall protection systems to the required specification and/or equipment 7.2 Employ and utilise fall protection systems and/or equipment to given working instructions, using recognised anchor points for two of the following: scaffold/rigging secured steelwork structures wire and rope systems permanently installed anchorage points temporary anchorage points track systems proprietary systems.

-equipment scaffold/rigging

-secured steelwork structures

-wire and rope systems

-permanently installed anchorage points

-temporary anchorage points

-track systems

-proprietary systems.